-Note: Reticule Size control is locked to Custom, with safe action area size control as described above.
+Note: Reticule Size control is locked to Custom for this card, with safe action area size control as described above.

 Provides a "moving box" graphic insertion (overlay) on the output video.

 Moving-box insertion can serve as a dynamic raster confidence check even in cases where the input video image is static or lost.